Do you want to beautify your images with a watermark in Adobe Photoshop? And perhaps make it easy to do so by using

 You can always create a logo in Photoshop in a modern style.
-All you need is to select the correct font, work on a good name, and then just focus on making it simple and correct.
+All you need is to select the correct font, work on a good name, and then just focus on making it simple and elegant.

 The next step is to use the color selection tool to select the black portion, and then create a mask.
 Once you have created the logo with either font or handwritten calligraphy, just trim transparent pixels and save the file as PNG.